Displacement energy of Lagrangian 3-spheres: A deformed Floer complex

 with two marked points.
 One marked point $z_{0}=(1, 0)$ on the boundary and one interior marked point $w_{0}=(0, 0)$ with $u(w_{0})\in S$.
 Let $D(\sigma)$ be a small disk with one boundary marked point $z_{1}$ and $\Sigma$ be a nodal surface such that

 Then we consider a holomorphic map $w_{u}$, which is induced from $u$.

-That is, the restriction of the map $w_{u}$ on $D(\sigma)$ is the constant map.
-Next, several standard steps give us the gluing conclusion. \begin{enumerate} \item First we smooth the singular point of $\Sigma$ as an interior singular point to get the pregluing map, without being holomorphic. \item Then we apply the implicit function theorem to get a genuine holomorphic cylinder with two boundary marked points $z_{0}$ and $z_{1}$.
+That is, the restriction of the map $w_{u}$ on $D(\sigma)$ is a constant map.
+Next, under transversality assumptions, several standard steps give us the gluing conclusion. \begin{enumerate} \item First we smooth the singular point of $\Sigma$ as an interior singular point to get the pregluing map, without being holomorphic. \item Then we apply the implicit function theorem to get a genuine holomorphic cylinder with two boundary marked points $z_{0}$ and $z_{1}$.
 Here $z_{0}$ is on the positive boundary and $z_{1}$ is on the negative boundary. \item We forget the marked point $z_{1}$ by a forgetful map.
 The image of the forgetful map is parameterized by the small disk $D(\sigma)$. \item In the end we check that the implicit function theorem and the forgetful map is $S^{1}$-equivariant with respect to the standard rotation action on $D(\sigma)$.
-And we modulo this action to obtain a neighborhood of $u$ as $u\times D(\sigma)\big/S^{1}=u\times [0, \sigma)$. \end{enumerate} This cylinder-to-disk degeneration gives us a codimension one boundary $\partial^{cy} \mathcal{M}_{1, 1}^{cy}(\beta, S)$, which matches the moduli space $\mathcal{M}_{1, 1}(\beta, S)$ up to an orientation.
+And we modulo this action to obtain a neighborhood of $u$ as $u\times D(\sigma)\big/S^{1}=u\times [0, \sigma)$. \end{enumerate} This cylinder-to-disk degeneration gives us a codimension one boundary